zdai-io/Pyromania-ETHParis/README.md

 Cryptoeconimic math way differs from classic economic.
 Please look into the description for formula.

 - No oracles!
+So nobody can compromise it by sepculations
-- we eqilize my my different amount of tokens in difreenet time periods and different kind of tokens.
+- Price of our token is stable: even when different kinds of shit tokens are being burned at the different time points, it still results in the same price calculations for our own token once it is minted.
-- WIth all thse variuable parameters our cryptoeconomics should be stable and reliable.
-So it was a real math challage to achieve that.
+- With all these variable parameters our crypto economics should be stable and reliable.
+So it was a real math challenge to achieve that.

 ## Accomplishments that we're proud of

 - Pure math under the hood
-- Ability to clean up blockchain and free-up space
+- Ability to clean up blockchain and free-up space Cryptoeconimic math way differs from classic economic.
+Please look into the description for formula.